MagicSetEditorPacks/Full-Magic-Pack/data/magic-modules.mse-include/alias/readme.txt

 #### Alias expects to blend on pinlines.
 If you need to change that, redefine module_alias
 #### Changing "white" to "black" to blend as artifact, land, or gold
+#### If you change card_hybrid to use an image, make a copy and redefine this using the copy
 module_alias := {
 	template := alias_custom_template
 	land_template := alias_custom_land_template